Upper School Academics

 Advanced Biology – Anatomy and Physiology (Honors)

-In this lab-based course, we explore the integrated systems that make up the incredible human body and learn about how the structures of the body perform the functions necessary to maintain the balance of life (homeostasis).
+In this medical simulation-based course, we explore the integrated systems that make up the incredible human body and learn about how the structures of the body perform the functions necessary to maintain the balance of life (homeostasis).
 Students investigate the relationship between structure and function through dissections, projects, and discussions.
-We look into the pathophysiology of diseases and disorders that compromise the functioning of our body systems and visit Harvard MEDscience program once a week to apply this content to hands-on medical simulations.
-Students should note that this class deals with medical content and skills which includes simulated blood, use of needles and scalpels, and animal dissections.
+We look into the pathophysiology of diseases and disorders that compromise the functioning of our body systems and visit the Harvard MEDscience program once a week to apply this content to hands-on medical simulations.
+Students should note that this class deals with medical content and skills that include simulated blood, the use of needles and scalpels, and animal dissections.
 Students should be prepared for patient simulations which, while fun, are also realistic and intense in nature.

 Advanced Biology – Molecular Research Techniques (Honors)

 This course provides students with an opportunity to learn advanced techniques in molecular biology and their applications in biotechnology.
-Students delve deeply into advanced topics such as genetic engineering and synthetic biology, with a specific focus on the use of CRISPR technology and the ways in which they can leverage it to explore real-world problems in medicine, agriculture, and more.
-Students travel each week to the BioBuilder learning lab at Ginkgo Bioworks for an immersive experience in which students learn the skills and tools of molecular research through an ongoing research project.
+Students delve deeply into advanced topics such as genetic engineering and synthetic biology, with a specific focus on CRISPR technology and how it can be leveraged to address real-world problems in medicine, agriculture, and more.
+Students travel each week to the BioBuilder learning lab at Allston Labworks for an immersive experience in which students learn the skills and tools of molecular research through an ongoing research project.

 Advanced Calculus – Derivatives & Integrals (Honors)